Jubilee Bus Station

-Jubilee Bus Station or JBS is a bus station located in Secunderabad, Telangana, India.
+Jubilee Bus Station popularly known as JBS is a bus station located in Secunderabad, Telangana, India.
 It is one of the two main bus stations for buses leaving Hyderabad city, the other being MGBS.
-It is owned by state run bus transport corporation, TSRTC.
+It is owned by the state-run bus transport corporation, TGSRTC.
 JBS is located about 2 km from Secunderabad Railway Station and 800m distance from JBS Parade Ground Station.